glebzlat/Polygen/docs/docs/language-reference.md

 ### Identifier

-Identifier is the name of the nonterminal.
-Rule names must be of Identifier format.
-The Identifier consists of ASCII letters and digits and underscore, and can not begin with the digit.
+An Identifier is the name of a nonterminal.
+Rule names must follow the Identifier format.
+An Identifier consists of ASCII letters, digits, and underscore, and can not begin with the digit.

-Subsequent identifiers must be separated by whitespace, otherwise they will be treated as a single identifier.
+Subsequent identifiers must be separated by whitespace; otherwise, they will be treated as a single identifier.

 ```peg
 Identifier <- [a-zA-Z_] [a-zA-Z0-9_]*
 ```

-The asterisk `*` means "repeated zero or more times".
+An asterisk `*` means "repeated zero or more times".

 ### String literal

-String literal is the arbitrary sequence of characters in single or double quotes.
-Matches the input string exactly.
+A String literal is an arbitrary sequence of characters between single or double quotes.
+It matches input the string exactly.

-Characters of a literal can be the general ASCII characters and special characters.
-Special characters are escaped with the backward slash.
+Characters of a literal can include general ASCII characters and special characters.
+Special characters escaped with a backslash.

 ```peg
 Char <- EscapeChar / .